Home > Tips & Tricks > Arrow Crab Care & Info

 This crab species is naturally found in the western Atlantic Ocean.
 Here, it inhabits shallow coral reef environments, mostly hiding in and around Lebrunia anemones during the day and coming out at night to feed on feather duster worms and other small reef critters.

-We spotted wild arrow crabs in the Caribbean Sea around the island of Curaçao, where they’re common; see the cover photo at the top of this post.
+We spotted wild arrow crabs in the Caribbean Sea around the island of Curaçao, where they’re common.
 Despite the fact that they’re nocturnal and don’t really like light, it’s easy enough to spot them if you peek inside crevices and under rocks with a flashlight.

 Arrow crab (Stenorhynchus seticornis)